 Ross Lake is a short hike near Balfour, BC.
 The trail leads to a quiet sub-alpine lake with fishing and backcountry camping opportunities.
 It’s a great location for new hikers.

 Trailhead & Driving Directions

 From Highway 3A near Balfour, turn onto Beggs Road and follow it 1.4km until it turns into Redfish Forest Service Road, crossing Laird Creek.
 Continuing following Redfish FSR higher, forking right at the Redfish Research Area at 3.0km.
-The road climbs high, but is accessible for 2WD low clearance vehicles.
+The road climbs high, and 4WD high clearance is recommended.

 At 11.0km, stay left, following the sign for Ross Lake.
 At 11.3km, cross a bridge.
 And at 12.6km, reach the junction for Ross Lake and White Lady (picture below):